UNC-CEMALB/Data_Organization_Visualization_FIle_Management/4.2. Supervised Machine Learning/README.md

 ```

 By comparing the mean accuracy of the Random Forest Model to the Decision Tree, we find that the Decision Tree achieved higher accuracy with this dataset.
 This indicates that, for this specific dataset, a Decision Tree would be the more appropriate model to use for predicting our data.
 Considering the relatively low number of observations in the dataset (27), we may not have sufficient data to support the use of a robust Random Forest model.

+## Test Your Knowledge

+Using the Post-exposure data provided, create a decision tree and random forest model to answer the following questions:

+1. Can we predict sex based on protein expression?
+2. Which proteins best predict sex?
+3. Which model is more appropriate for predicting the first two outcomes?

+## Conclusion

+In conclusion, this training module has provided an informative introduction to supervised machine learning using classification techniques in R. Machine learning is a powerful tool that can help researchers gain new insights and improve models to analyze complex datasets better.
+The example we've explored demonstrates the utility of machine learning models for better understanding data with numerous features.

+This module also offers valuable resources that can serve as a guide to learning more about machine learning and its application to environmental health science research.
+By leveraging machine learning techniques, researchers can unlock new avenues for exploration and contribute to a deeper understanding of complex environmental health issues.